r-pufky/docs/docs/os/debian/troubleshooting.md

 # Troubleshooting

-## GRUB CryptFS Password Typo
+## [GRUB CryptFS Password Typo][a]
-Unlocked CryptFS on GRUB boot will stall if typoing the password.
+Unlocked CryptFS on GRUB boot will stall if mistyping the password.
 Restart the unlock and boot process without restarting:

 ``` bash